 Well, a small secret – no ab exercise burns belly fat effectively and quickly enough to reveal your six-pack.
 If you want to get ripped, then control your diet.

-Still, hanging leg raises have a bunch of benefits for ab training.
+Still, they have a bunch of benefits for ab training.
 Read on to find out more!

 Hanging Leg Raises Benefits

 Needless to say, the first benefit of hanging leg raises is ab development.
-In fact, hanging leg raises appear to be one of the best exercises for working out the abs.
+In fact, they appear to be one of the best exercises for working out the abs.

 Back in 2001, the American Council of Exercise (ACE) conducted a study to evaluate the effectiveness of 13 ab exercises.
 To measure muscle activity, researchers used electromyography.